 Why do I need to activate an exam on The College Board MyAP System?

-Starting in August 2019, College Board has launched a new system that all students join if enrolled in an AP® Course.
-The MyAP system provides students a variety of excellent, College Board vetted FREE resources to apply to their AP Course and AP® exam preparation.
+The College Board MyAP system provides students a variety of excellent, College Board vetted FREE resources to apply to their AP Course and AP® exam preparation.
 In addition, students will now JOIN the AP ®Group and complete the Registration Profile section on the MyAP website to enable custom printing of AP® exam barcode labels for each student for exam day.

 Tips for setting up your College Board Profile on MyAP:

 – Use an email address that you will have access to throughout high school AND university